 Almost all malware out there is not actually viruses but Trojan Horses.
 That is, the threats are programs that trick YOU into typing your admin password and installing them.
 For example, if you get a mail message that says "From: Microsoft" and has a link to click that will update Microsoft Word, DON'T. Similarly for mail that appears to be from PayPal, EBay, or your bank.
 (Mail senders can be forged.
 Links in mail may not go where you think.)
 If you're browsing a web page and you get a popup window that wants you to update your Flash player, DON'T. (There are multiple fake updaters for Flash, some spread via Facebook.)
 There are current attacks on Macs that do these things.

 To update Apple software, start with themenu item.
-To update non-Apple software safely, restart your browser, type in the URL of the company website, e.g. adobe.com, and find and download the update.
+To update non-Apple software safely, restart your browser, type in the URL of the company website, e.g. java.com, and find and download the update.
+(Some software, such as Adobe Flash, has an "automatic update" option.
+Turn it on.)

 I have written elsewhere about general suggestions on home computer security.
 Summary: